Statoscop/blog/content/posts/if_any_if_all.md

-Title: Filtrage simultané sur plusieurs variables dans dplyr : présentation de `if_any` et `if_all`
+Title: if_any et if_all : appliquer la même condition sur plusieurs variables dans dplyr
 Author: Antoine
-Date: '2025-03-27'
+Date: '2025-04-03'
 Category: R
 Tags: R, dplyr, tidyverse, if_any, if_all, across
 Cover: images/cover_23.png